GKR/NvidiaCascadedShadowMapsGLM/README.md

-# Nvidia Cascaded Shadow Maps with shaders and GLM
+## Nvidia Cascaded Shadow Maps with shaders and GLM
-Modification of the Nvidia Cascading Shadow Maps demo using a pure shader based approach over immediate mode
+Modification of the Nvidia Cascading Shadow Maps demo using a pure shader based approach over immediate mode.
+Read more about (cascaded) shadow mapping here: https://en.wikipedia.org/wiki/Shadow_mapping

 ## Legal Disclamer
 The original code was not written by me, and the original copyright notices have been kept in place where applicable.